AssignPrimeIdentity/manifest/README.md

  -----+-----+---------
  ```

 Let's put this prime pairs (5, 7, 11, 13, 17,19) in reverse (19, 17, 13, 11, 7, 5) then assign them as a default condition.
 Consider the (12/2)th = 6th prime = 13 is formed as an hexagon cube called the [Metatron's Cube](https://www.google.com/search?q=metatron%27s+cubes&tbm=isch).
-Now let's put Δ1 so it becomes 12.

 [<img src=https://user-images.githubusercontent.com/36441664/74094157-4e642500-4b0f-11ea-89b4-eb8cd7d90411.png>](https://www.google.com/search?q=metatron&tbm=isch)

-Then take a set of 10 numbers that consist of 4 primes (2,3,5,7).
+Then assign 19 as a set of 10 numbers that consist of 4 primes (2,3,5,7).
 Convert them to 10 primes up to 10th prime=29 then to 29 primes up to of (10th)th=29th prime=109.
+Now let's put Δ1 to the Metraton.
 See how this Δ1 distributes in to a bunch of Δ's as shown below:

 ```
   Tabulate Prime by Power of 10